scalableminds/webknossos/docs/users.md

 ## Activating New Users
+- not applicable to webKnossos.org -

-If newly registered users did not join via custom invite link, they are deactivated at first and need to be activated by an admin or a team manager.
+If newly registered users did not join via an email invite link, they join a webKnossos organisation with the status "deactivated".
+An admin or a team manager needs to approve them and activate their user account before the can access anything on your webKnossos instance.
+Users that registered within the last 14 days, will be shown above the `Users` list (accessible from the Admin menu) and can be activated quickly from there.
-By default, the user list only shows active users, so make sure to deactivate the `Show Active Users Only` filter at the top of the user list to activate new users.
+After that time or by default for any other inactive users, the `Users` list only shows active users, so make sure to deactivate the `Show Active Users Only` filter at the top of the user list to see/activate new users.
-However, deactivated users that registered in the last 14 days, will be shown above the user list regardless and can be activated quickly from there.

 When activating new users, a popup opens for
   - team assignment